 - Move to new headquarters in 2017 brought team together in one building

-LOVELAND, Colo., April 10, 2018 – Lightning Systems, a global developer of zero emissions solutions for commercial fleets, has been awarded a Colorado Manufacturing Award as an “Outstanding Energy/Environment Manufacturer.”
+LOVELAND, Colo., April 10, 2018 – Lightning Systems, a global developer of zero emission solutions for commercial fleets, has been awarded a Colorado Manufacturing Award as an “Outstanding Energy/Environment Manufacturer.”

 The Colorado Manufacturing Awards, given annually by CompanyWeek, were presented last week in a ceremony at the University of Denver.
 Ten manufacturing categories were recognized with Lightning Systems receiving the top award in the energy/environment category.